France asks Roche for data on use of cancer drug Avastin in eye

 Lucentis, for which a single injection can cost as much as 900 euros, was a leading reimbursement charge in France's healthcare budget last year.

-If ANSM eventually decides to issue a temporary authorisation to use Avastin in AMD, that authorisation, called an RTU, will be valid for an extendable three-year period.
+If ANSM eventually decides to issue a temporary authorization to use Avastin in AMD, that authorization, called an RTU, will be valid for an extendable three-year period.